speepsio/romdrop/README.md

 BTW you can associate a rom's file extension (typically .bin) with romdrop, afterwhich, you'll only need to double-click the rom you want to flash.
 Romdrop will automatically attempt to "dynamic" (quick) flash that file to the ECU... no menus, no keypresses, no nothing.

 It’s advised that you do not simultaneously run applications that consume heavy resources while flashing.
-Doing so can impact transfer speeds which can result in a failed flash.
-BTW, a failed flash and all it's blinking lights isn’t the end of the world... in most cases, it's recoverable.

 ### Menu Items:
 * C | Clear Diagnostic Trouble Codes - self explanatory.